denten-books/plain-text/4-screen.md

 thing about all rule based analog games, like chess?
 On the level of syntax, Chess is also a sparse game, discrete and differentiated throughout like its computer counterparts.
-One plays on top of a grid with pieces that move according to a rigidly proscribed set of rules, and along binary color distinctions.
+One plays on top of a grid with pieces that move according to rigidly proscribed rules, and along binary color distinctions.
 At another scale of analysis however, chess is an analog game.
 The wood grain of the chess board is part of the dense, undifferentiated world.
 At a deeper level still, at the atomic scale of observation, the chess board again begins to appear sparse, discontinuous, and differentiated throughout.
 We are left without the critical means to tell wood-and-(faux)ivory chess pieces part from block-and-pixel pieces of *Minecraft*.

 The quality of being digital seems depend on our perspective.
 The *perception* of density and sparseness changes with the viewer's ability to